vovuas2003/proxy/readme.md

-# DISCLAMER: USE FOR EDUCATIONAL PURPOSES ONLY!!!
+# DISCLAIMER: USE FOR EDUCATIONAL PURPOSES ONLY!!!

 This is proxy server with TLS handshake fragmentation.
 Inspired by https://github.com/GVCoder09/NoDPI (fork of https://github.com/theo0x0/nodpi).